miccheng/test-automation-workshop/docs/exercises/exercise10.md

    > **Note:** Remember to save the file.

-3. Next, we update our Intgeration test to check this behavior.
+3. Next, we update our Integration test to check this behavior.
 Open the file: `src/test/java/com/tddworkshops/todolist/TodolistApplicationTests.java`

 4. Add these 2 new code block to the `test_create_todo()` test.